skiadas/SoftwareDevelopmentPracticumCourse/lessonPlans/lessonPlanDay1.md

 - [Activity 2: Start on IntelliJ with the palindrome example](../activities/activity2palindrome.md)

-## Activity 3: More practice with IntelliJ and Java
+## Activity 3: Scope, different kinds of variables

-45 mins
+1 hour

-- Come up with example for students to code using Simple Java Graphics.
+- Designing a class for a circle (assuming a point class).
-- Have zip that students can download.
+- Questions/Review

 ## Lunch